MicrosoftDocs/architecture-center/docs/guide/quantum/devops-for-quantum-computing.md

 ## Next steps

-* To get an overview of Microsoft Quantum, the world's first full-stack, open cloud quantum computing ecosystem, see [Microsoft Quantum](https://azure.microsoft.com/solutions/quantum-computing/).
+* To get an overview of Microsoft Quantum, the world's first full-stack, open cloud quantum computing ecosystem, see [Microsoft Quantum](https://azure.microsoft.com/solutions/quantum-computing/) and work through the [Quantum Computing Foundations](/learn/paths/quantum-computing-fundamentals/) learning path.
 * For more information about the Azure Quantum service, see [Azure Quantum](https://azure.microsoft.com/services/quantum/).
 * For general aspects of Azure Quantum job management, see [Work with Azure Quantum jobs](/azure/quantum/how-to-work-with-jobs).
 * For more information about Azure DevOps, see the official [Azure DevOps documentation](/azure/devops/).